-- 10 Explore alternative, innovative workforce opportunities: As more renewables are added to the grid, energy storage technologies like Vehicle-to-grid (V2G) capable batteries can store surplus energy, and sell it back to the grid.
+10 Explore alternative, innovative workforce opportunities: As more renewables are added to the grid, energy storage technologies like Vehicle-to-grid (V2G) capable batteries can store surplus energy, and sell it back to the grid.
 In addition, school bus fleets are centrally managed and located, and driving routes are predictable.
 This makes school bus fleets an ideal choice for V2G.
-Workers should be trained to operate and manage these technologies. - 11National Fire Protection Association, Standard for Electrical Safety in the Workplace (NFPA 70E).
-See here.
+Workers should be trained to operate and manage these technologies.
 WDI is continuing its workforce needs assessment and actively exploring ways to support our partners.
 There is much to learn about New York's transition to zeroemission school buses and we are committed to supporting the state's implementation from a worker-centric way.
 We welcome your feedback and input on our work.
 To connect with our team, contact Kaubin Neupane at kneupane@wdiny.org.